demisto/content/Packs/Fortimail/Integrations/Fortimail/README.md

 ### fortimail-system-safe-block-delete

 ***
-Delete an email address/ domain name/ IP address from the system white/ block list.
-Choose the wanted list by the type argument.
+Delete an email address/ domain name/ IP address from the system safe/block list.
+Choose the specified list by the type argument.

 #### Base Command